 'plaintext' in an espionage world & language is a text before or after encryption.
 Therefore it should be easily readable.
 After it becomes encrypted the message is obscure and unreadable without a key.
 Lebanon, especially Beirut, has a long history of spy stories (true and made-up).
 The country attracts a lot of attention in the media.
 For me though it became a second home.
 Since 2008 I have spent more than 8 years there. 'plaintext' is a project that spies on me, my feelings, and tries to decode my relationship to Lebanon.

 For 10 months I had been receiving Whats App messages on my cell phone while working in an international organization.
-These messages, vaguely called security updates, arrived several times a day and marked a completely different way of living my life in Lebanon from what I experienced before and after.
+These messages, vaguely called security updates, arrived several times a day and made me feel trapped in a 'danger zone'.
 I decided to look at them closely, read into their codes and keys, and try to relate them to Lebanon that I know.
-At first glance the messages seem plain and clear but in reality they conceal in the open the very codes that make Lebanon what it is.
+At first glance the messages seem plain and clear scrupulously giving information, stating what happened or is expected to happen.
+To me they are a form of coded propaganda.
+In reality they conceal in the open what Lebanon is.

 On the other hand my photographs are personal, nostalgic, at times absurd.
 They relate to traces, objects, landscapes, forming a notebook or a diary.
-At times touristic in their nature, taken by someone who knows the country very well but still is, in essence, a foreigner ('a spy').
-This project evolves as well around notions of post-conflict discourse, political geography, and art as 'spying' & 'stealing' to create a new narrative.
+At times touristic, taken by someone who knows the country very well but still is a foreigner ('a spy').
+This project evolves around notions of post-conflict discourse, creation of discourse of fear & danger, new technologies used in repetitive propaganda (as in bombardment of Whats App messages on one's phone), political geography, and art as 'spying' & 'stealing' to create a new narrative.

 The project is also being reworked with Vanessa Winship's comments for a photobook.